Notifications :

 Opinion:

 We have audited the financial statements of THE GANDHI COOPERATIVE URBAN BANK LIMITED (‘’the Bank’) (Reg.
-No: H.948), which comprise the Balance Sheet as at 31st March 2023, the Profit & Loss Account, the Receipt and Payments Account for the year then ended and a summary of significant accounting policies and other explanatory information forming part of these financial statements.
-Incorporated in these financial statements are the returns of Head Office and Eleven Branches audited by us.
+No: H.948), which comprise the Balance Sheet as at 31st March 2025, the Profit & Loss Account, the statement of cash flows, the Receipt and Payments Account for the year then ended and a summary of significant accounting policies and other explanatory information forming part of these financial statements.
+Incorporated in these financial statements are the returns of Head Office and Branches audited by us.

 Basis for Opinion:

-We conducted our audit of the financial statements in accordance with the Standards on Auditing issued by ICAI.
+We conducted our audit of the financial statements in accordance with the Standards on Auditing issued by Institute of Chartered Accountants of India (ICAI).
 Our responsibilities under those Standards are further described in the Auditor’s Responsibilities for the Audit of the Financial Statements section of our report.
-We are independent of the Bank in accordance with the Code of Ethics issued by the Institute of Chartered Accountants of India (ICAI) together with the ethical requirements that are relevant to our audit of the financial statements and we have fulfilled our other ethical responsibilities in accordance with these requirements and the ICAI’s Code of Ethics.
+We are independent of the Bank in accordance with the Code of Ethics issued by the Institute of Chartered Accountants of India (ICAI) together with the ethical requirements that are relevant to our audit of the financial statements, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the ICAI’s Code of Ethics.

 We believe that the audit evidence obtained by us is sufficient and appropriate to provide a basis for our audit opinion on the financial statements.